ezpuzz/rutorrent-remote-adder/README.md

 This is a part of the [Saber](https://github.com/GutenYe/saber) project, but you can use this standalone.

-Current support websites: What, PTP, BTN, SCC, BIB
+Current support websites: What, PTP, BTN, SCC, BIB, AB

 ### Is It Good?